Real-Time Course

 Instructor Raul Ramirez

-Raul Ramirez has been in the counseling field since 2015 and is currently the Outpatient Services Supervisor for the Yamhill County Mental Health team in McMinnville, OR.
-He provides supervision for clinicians in Yamhill County who have or are working towards their CADC and CGAC.
-He works closely with OHA and is a member of the Multicultural Advisory Committee (MAC) whose mission is improving and expanding awareness of gambling to underserved populations, and to support each other in creating community.
-He is an advocate for equity and is a member of the Equity and Diversity Team within Yamhill County.
+Raul Ramirez, CADC II, CGAC II, QMHA is a Bilingual (English and Spanish) provider and has been in the field since 2015.
+He provides clinical supervision for clinicians across the state of Oregon who have or are working towards their CADC (Certified Alcohol and Drug Counselor) and/or CGAC (Certified Gambling Addictions Counselor) Certifications.
+He works closely with OHA (Oregon Health Authority) and is a member of the Multiethnic Advisory Committee (MAC), whose mission is improving and expanding awareness of gambling to underserved populations, and supporting one another in creating community.
+He has been an advocate for equity and providing culturally responsive care to the LGBTQIA2S+ and Latin/x populations.
+He has expertise in program / systems development and growth, enhancing internal systems, retention / engagement, community organization and education.
 He has passion and commitment to serving individuals and leading with compassion in the work he does.

 OHA Instructor Brandie Lyday